UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

-Within VECMA the fusion contributors (from the Max Planck Institute of Plasma Physics) are building a multi-scale workflow looking at coupling small space scale and fast time scale turbulence models with a larger space and slower time scale transport model [REF].
+Within VECMA the fusion contributors (from the Max Planck Institute of Plasma Physics) are building a multi-scale workflow looking at coupling small space scale and fast time scale turbulence models with a larger space and slower time scale transport model [FUSION-WF]_.

 The following tutorial is designed to provide a simplified version of the workflow that can show key aspects of the uncertainty